 - triviality – the aggrieved is unlikely to sustain any harm.

 Generally, apologies are not considered admissions of fault or liability.
 When a publisher receives a defamation notice of complaint, the publisher has 28 days to voluntarily make an offer of amends, which follows a particular process and may contain substantive measures, such as a correction to the publication or an offer to pay the aggrieved’s expenses.

-Apologies and offers to make amends cannot be considered evidence in legal proceedings.
+Apologies and offers to make amends cannot be considered as evidence in legal proceedings.

-In Victoria, criminal proceedings for defamation may be initiated if the publisher knew the defamatory statement was false or had no regard as to its truth or falsity at the time of publication.
+In Victoria, criminal proceedings for defamation may be initiated if the publisher knew the defamatory statement was false or had no regard its truth/falsity at the time of publication.

-The penalty for publication of malicious defamatory content is a fine in any amount the court sees fit, and/or imprisonment for up to 1 year.
+The penalty for publication of malicious defamatory content is a fine as the court sees fit, and/or imprisonment for up to 1 year.
 If the publisher knows the material to be false, the term of imprisonment increases to a maximum of 2 years.